dimitriskost/hydroplane-company-database/README.md

 - **Loyalty & Feedback:** Includes a tiered club system (Basic, Silver, Platinum) based on kilometers flown, and a customer review tracking system.

+## Author
+Dimitrios Kostinis
+Undergraduate Student at Department of Mathematics, NKUA.